 5] Uninstall the Network Adapter Driver and Restart

-If all of the above steps have failed to yield the desired results, try uninstalling the network adapter driver and then restart your computer to have Windows automatically install the latest driver.
-Please note that this method should be resorted to when your network connection has stopped working correctly after a recent update.
+If all of the above steps have failed to yield the desired results, try uninstalling the network adapter driver and then restarting your computer to have Windows automatically install the latest driver.
+Please note that this method should be used when your network connection stops working correctly after a recent update.

 Type Device Manager in the search box on the taskbar and then select Device Manager from the results list.